 It can also allow you to easily establish a business in the country of your alternative citizenship, which can bring a multitude of tax planning benefits.

-Certain countries, such as Portugal, don’t tax their residents on crypto gains.
+Certain countries don’t (currently) tax their residents on crypto gains.
 Having dual citizenship gives you a guaranteed route into an alternative jurisdiction.

 Despite the numerous benefits of having dual citizenship, there are certain circumstances where it can be a negative.